meerens/8-week-sqlchallenge/README.md

 This repository contains all my documentation for the challenges that I have completed so far.
 Keep watching 👀 this space as I add on more solutions.

 ### `My Process`
-Solutions were coded in [Google Big Query](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax) syntax.<br>
+Solutions were coded in [Google BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax) syntax.<br>

 Each case-study folder contains the following files
 - **data.sql**: compiled sql for creating tables & loading data